-In the event of a temporary emergency that results in the agency having to relocate its service, the programs will find temporary relocation at other agency facilities.
-This temporary location will provide telephones, internet, washrooms, and meeting space.
+In the event of a temporary emergency that results in the agency having to relocate its service, programs will find temporary relocation at other agency or community facilities.
+These temporary locations will provide telephones, internet, washrooms, and meeting space.

 For example: